SuperArtyK/ACEngine/README.md

 The code is divided into projects to ease development and testing. (so I don't need to compile the whooole thing to test one thing...like I did last time lol).

+You can find the engine code documentation [here](https://superartyk.github.io/ACEngine "ACEngine doxygen...docs")

 ##### Current project list:

 * ACEngine -- main project where everything is combined
-* AEMisc -- project where the miscellaneous things, global engine variables and utilities lie.
+* AEMisc -- project where the miscellaneous things, global engine variables, and the general engine utilities.
 Basically stuff that cannot be put into a module
 * AEModuleBase -- project of the most basic module of the engine, implementing features for all engine modules.
 * AEFileWriter -- project of file writer module.
-The fast and convenient file writer of the engine.
+The fast and convenient file writer of the engine (just wrapper of FILE api lol).
+* AEFrame -- project of the frame delayer (or rater) module of the engine.
+Makes the perfectly timed delays in the loop possible..if the code takes less time
+* AELogger -- project of engine's logger.
+Allows to log (random) stuff to fileю
+* AETimer -- project of the engine's

 ### DESIRED FEATURES